Netaji Jayanti: Observances

 About 5 months after the disappearance of Netaji, the Netaji Jayanti was celebrated in Rangoon.
-It is traditionally observed in all over India.
+It is traditionally observed all over India.
 It is an official holiday in West Bengal, Jharkhand, Tripura, Assam and Odisha.
 The Government of India pays tribute to Netaji on this day.
-Netaji Jayanti was observed as Parakram Divas for the first time in 2021 on his 124th birth anniversary.
+Netaji Jayanti was observed as Parakram Diwas for the first time in 2021 on his 124th birth anniversary.

 Issues

-The Forward Block and the family members of Subhas Chandra Bose demanded Government of India to declare Netaji Jayanti as Deshprem Divas (Day of Patriotism) and Mamata Banerjee demanded to declare it as Deshanayak Diwas (Day of National Hero) and a national holiday.
+The Forward Bloc and the family members of Subhas Chandra Bose demanded Government of India to declare Netaji Jayanti as Deshprem Divas (Day of Patriotism) and Mamata Banerjee demanded to declare it as Deshanayak Divas (Day of National Hero) and a national holiday.
 But on 19 January 2021, the government has announced that it will be celebrated as Parakram Divas (Day of Valour) every year.
-The members of Netaji Subhas Chandra Bose's family, the ruling Trinamool Congress and the Left parties in West Bengal reacted sharply to the centre's decision to celebrate the icon's birth anniversary on 23 January as Parakram Diwas and not by the names they had proposed.
+The members of Netaji Subhas Chandra Bose's family, the ruling Trinamool Congress and the Left parties in West Bengal reacted sharply to the centre's decision to celebrate the icon's birth anniversary on 23 January as Parakram Divas and not by the names they had proposed.